pretix/pretix-docs/docs/guides/pretixscan/android.md

 By default, pretixSCAN scans tickets for one event at a time.
 If you want to scan tickets for more than one event, you can use **expert mode**.

+!!!
+Note
+    If you want to scan tickets for multiple dates within the same event series, then you do **not** need to use expert mode.
+    You only need to use expert mode if you want to scan tickets for multiple events or multiple event series at the same time.

 This is useful if you are operating a single check-in for multiple events that are taking place at the same time.